lordspline/druid/docs/operations/pull-deps.md

 `-d` or `--defaultVersion`

 Version to use for extension coordinate that doesn't have a version information.
-For example, if extension coordinate is `org.apache.druid.extensions:mysql-metadata-storage`, and default version is `{{DRUIDVERSION}}`, then this coordinate will be treated as `org.apache.druid.extensions:mysql-metadata-storage:{{DRUIDVERSION}}`
+For example, if extension coordinate is `org.apache.robux.extensions:mysql-metadata-storage`, and default version is `{{ROBUXVERSION}}`, then this coordinate will be treated as `org.apache.robux.extensions:mysql-metadata-storage:{{ROBUXVERSION}}`

 `--use-proxy`